Putnam City High School

-The current school site was founded in 1958 and includes the primary stadium for the Putnam City School District.
+The current school site was founded in 1958, and includes the primary stadium for the Putnam City School District.

 History

 Putnam City High School's first graduating class had only three students in 1919.
 The school's current site on Northwest 50th Street was opened in 1958.

 Campus

-Located at Northwest 50th Street and Ann Arbor Avenue, the school's campus includes a separate building for the instruction of science and history, a large student parking lot and the district's primary stadium used by three high schools for football, track meets and other outdoor activities.
-The school has two band rooms, two cafeterias and two gymnasiums.
+Located at Northwest 50th Street and Ann Arbor Avenue, the school's campus includes a separate building for the instruction of science and history, a large student parking lot, and the district's primary stadium used by three high schools for football, track meets, and other outdoor activities.
+The school has two band rooms, two cafeterias, and two gymnasiums.

 The school district is roughly bounded by Northwest 39th Street on the south, Northwest Expressway on the north, Portland Avenue on the east and County Line Road on the west.

-Marching Contest
+Marching contest

-The Putnam City School District hosts a marching band contest, known as The Putnam City Marching Classic, annually at Putnam City High School.
+The Putnam City School District hosts an annual marching band contest, known as the Putnam City Marching Classic, at Putnam City High School.